 - If you are sexually active, you should use birth control while on this medication.
 Make an appointment with your gynecologist, and speak with him or her about choosing an option that will be safe and effective for you.

 Call Your Doctor or Nurse if You Have:

 - Heavy bleeding or regular periods after 2 treatments

-- A sudden headache, vomiting, or change in your vision
+- Change in your vision

 - Any unexpected or unexplained problems